ryanprince/connect-four/README.md

 ## Getting Started

 ```
-node app.js // starts a game that pits two minimax AIs against one another
+node app.js // starts a game that pits the user against a minimax AI player
 ```

 If using human players, the column letter is used as input.